What to Do at Disney World When it Rains (and What Rides Close at the Parks)

 - 11 How do you do Disney in the rain?

 When is the Rainy Season at Disney World?

-According to TripSavvy, the wettest month in the Orlando area is August (with 7.32 inches of rain), followed by July, June, and then September.
+According to TripSavvy, the wettest months in the Orlando area are:

 During the summer months, an afternoon thunderstorm is not at all unusual.
 The good news is that these storms bring a drop in temperature with them (nature’s way of helping you stay cool at Disney World in the summer).